typescript-eslint/tslint-to-eslint-config/docs/Architecture/Linters.md

 Each converter for a TSLint rule takes an arguments object for the rule, and returns an array of objects containing:

--   `rules`: At least one equivalent ESLint rule and options
+-   `rules`: At least one equivalent ESLint rule and options, _or_ none if obsolete
 -   `notices`: Any extra info that should be printed after conversion
 -   `plugins`: Any plugins that should now be installed if not already